 LEAVE OF ABSENCE

 The Chief, upon approval, shall immediately forward to the President of the Medical Staff or authorized designee written notice of a Practitioner’s leave of absence, which specifically states the basis for the request.
-A leave of absence must be reported to the MSEC and the GB, and the Practitioner granted leave shall temporarily withdraw clinical privileges during the leave of absence.
+A leave of absence must be reported to the MSEC and the GB or authorized designee, and the Practitioner granted leave shall temporarily withdraw clinical privileges during the leave of absence.
 If the Practitioner requests a leave of absence while under Corrective Action or Investigation, that leave would be reportable to the NPDB.

 A leave of absence may be granted for an initial period of up to one year.
 The next scheduled reappointment date will still apply.
 Failure to comply with the next scheduled reappointment shall indicate the desire to voluntarily resign as of that date, and to voluntarily relinquish Medical Staff privileges and/or credentialing and privileging.
 The requirement for malpractice insurance coverage is waived during leave of absence.